voukau/manueru.com/README.md

-# Manueru.com
+# manueru.com

 Yeah, my website.
 The very definition of a work in progress.
-Gonna be done in Meteor + React for the glory of Satan.
+Gonna be done `x` backend `y` front end someday.

 For now, just HTML.